 SCIENTIFIC BACKING FOR TRE®.

-Also, a recent case study revealed that a former soldier practiced TRE exercises consistently for four months, before bed and right after waking up, and testified of massive improvement in his post-traumatic stress disorder symptoms.
+Also, a recent case study revealed that a former soldier practised TRE exercises consistently for four months, before bed and right after waking up, and testified of massive improvement in his post-traumatic stress disorder symptoms.

 Further studies found that TRE was effective in reducing symptoms of post-traumatic stress disorder (PTSD) in former soldiers.